rattletat/java-code-analysis/README.md

 ## Label analysis

 The label analysis module finds the faulty method(s), so that they can be used in the dynamic analysis for faulty node centered metrics.
-It does that by extracting modified line locations from the (program-repair JSON file)[https://github.com/program-repair/defects4j-dissection] and comparing them to the *MethodLineSolver* class result (*see static analysis section*).
-Then the module matches the faulty method ranges against lines from the **Suspiciousness Analysis**, to find the node name used by GZoltar (for later callgraph analysis) and to extract the minimal rank.
+It does that by extracting modified line locations from the [program-repair JSON file](https://github.com/program-repair/defects4j-dissection) and comparing them to the **MethodLineSolver** class result (*see static analysis section*).
+Then the module matches the faulty method ranges against lines from the *Suspiciousness Analysis*, to find the node name used by GZoltar (for later callgraph analysis) and to extract the minimal rank.
 It returns the minimal rank of all faulty methods or -1, if the method was not found in the suspiciousness output.
 This happens when the fix modifies only lines outside of preexisting methods.

-You have to run the **Suspiciousness Analysis** simultaneous or in advance.
+You have to run the **Suspiciousness Analyzer** simultaneous or before running the **LabelSolver** module.

-## Version Combiner
+## Combine Version Results

-The version combiner module merges the output of all other modules.
+The **Version Combiner** module merges the output of all other modules.

-1. It merges all the output files on version level to a file located in the version directory (default: *Overall_Version_Results.csv*)
+1. It merges all the output files on version level to a file located in the version directory
+(default: *Overall_Version_Results.csv*)
-2. It merges all the output files on project level to a file located in the project directory (default: *Overall_Project_Results.csv*)
+2. It merges all the output files on project level to a file located in the project directory
+(default: *Overall_Project_Results.csv*)
-3. It merges all the project results to a file located in the *results* folder (default: *Overall_Results.csv*)
+3. It merges all the project results to a file located in the *results* folder
+(default: *Overall_Results.csv*)

-*Note*: Step 3 is vagile at the moment.
-I recommend processing the following workflow:
+***Note***: Step 3 is vagile at the moment.
+I recommend one of the following workflows:

 - One project at a time with all modules activated.
 - Mutiple projects with the static-, test suite-, and suspiciousness module and afterwards again with the label-, dynamic-, and combiner module.
 The last run should always include these three modules.